computational-rarity-team/api-tester/README.md

 ### export the token variable

 Then take the User-Token from Discogs and run `export USER_TOKEN="whatever-the-token-is"` with the token inside the quotation marks.
+Windows user USE `SET USER_TOKEN="current_token"`

 ### run Flask